dnv-gssit/kubeit-charts/README.md

 Below rules for bumping semantic versioning for helm charts Remember to not bump all at once.
 If you bump minor there is no sense to bump patch as well.
+Patch will start from 0 after minor change.
 Below example.

 ```
 #incorrect bump